berry2012/prompt-based-moderation-with-llm/analysis-adv-deepseek-r1/README.md

 # Moderation System Analysis

-This directory contains scripts for analyzing the performance of the real-time moderation system using the experiment-data.csv dataset.
+This directory contains scripts for analyzing the performance of the LLM used in the real-time moderation system using the experiment-data.csv dataset.

 ## Prerequisites